 DDL (Data Definition Language) is a family of SQL language elements used to define database structure (including operations with databases, tables, columns, indexes, views, stored procedures, constraints).

 Our DataSunrise Database Security Suite is purpose-built for protection of relational databases against unauthorized access and data leaks.
 To perform this task, a powerful system of security policies (the rules) is implemented for database access restriction and dynamic data masking.
 To employ this functionality, our program should know database metadata state at every moment.
 Metadata is database schema and system variables’ values sets, which affect query execution and interpreting results.
 Metadata could be got by sending a series of queries to the database server.

 For correct processing of metadata changes, our program should be able to roll back DDL changes aborted on transaction rollback.
-It is a quite complex algorithmic task: it requires support of metadata delta (diff) which corresponds to DDL changes inside current transaction of each connection to the database.
-Such a delta exists before transaction is closed and could be rolled back as one piece or in parts (for those RDBMSs which support multi-level transactions or save points).
+It is a quite complex algorithmic task: it requires the support of metadata delta (diff) which corresponds to DDL changes inside current transaction of each connection to the database.
+Such a delta exists before the transaction is closed and could be rolled back as one piece or in parts (for those RDBMSs which support multi-level transactions or savepoints).

 Not let’s take a look at the features the popular databases can offer in the context of transactional DDL.

 Oracle does not support transactional DDL: the transaction is considered as closed when CREATE, DROP, RENAME or ALTER command is executed.
 If the transaction contains DML commands, the Oracle commits the transaction as a whole and then commits the DDL command as a separate transaction.